Azure/Azure-Sentinel/DataConnectors/AWS-S3/AwsRequiredPolicies.md

  - Allow S3 sending data to the queue
  - Enable Arn role to read, delete and change messages visibilities in the queue
  - {roleArn} is the assumed role ARN you have created for AWS Sentinel account
- - {roleArn} is the assumed role ARN you have created for AWS Sentinel account
 ```JSON
 {
   "Version": "2008-10-17",